Find the perfect motivational song out of these musical theatre tracks

 We all need to listen to a playlist that will leave us feeling inspired.
-If you’re looking for some musical motivation, listen to these musical theatre songs that are guaranteed to leave you feeling energised and raring to go.
+If you’re looking for some musical energy, listen to a motivational song like these, guaranteed to leave you raring to go.
 So, turn your speakers up to the loudest they’ll go and get ready to be listening to these songs on repeat.

 Inspiring songs to listen to

 The end of act one in Wicked builds up to a climax as Elphaba sings “Defying Gravity”.
 In a soundtrack including “One Short Day” and “No Good Deed”, “Defying Gravity” stands out as Elphaba appears to fly above the crowd of Ozians.
-Alice Fearn currently plays Elphaba at the Apollo Victoria Theatre, where the show has been turning the West End green for over a decade.
 Listen to the original Broadway cast perform “Defying Gravity” here.

 I Just Can’t Wait to Be King